I talk a lot about oral health. In fact, researching oral health is kind of a hobby of mine (I know, I know, really exciting hobby).

 1. Proper Brushing

-Did you know we may have bene brushing the wrong way all along?
+Did you know we may have been brushing the wrong way all along?

 There is a very specific way to brush that protects the gums, removes bacteria and food hiding under the gums and keeps teeth clean.
 It is called Bass Brushing and this is how it works: